SohailaDiab/365-Days-of-AI/Week-1/Day-2/Day-2.md

           A NumPy function adds 1s manually, called ```np.log1p()```
   - ![image](https://user-images.githubusercontent.com/70928356/190876668-7f69b071-ca60-45b0-b443-a003a6cfc987.png)
   > We can now see that the long tail is gone and values are more compact

+### 3. Setting up the validation framework
+- Shuffle the dataset
+> If you split the data then the resulting sets won't represent the true distribution of the dataset.
+Therefore, we have to shuffle the original dataset in order to minimise variance and ensure that the model will generalise well to new, unseen data points.
+- Split dataset into:
+  - Train: 60%
+  - Validation: 20%
+  - Test: 20%
+- Apply log transformation to target variable y `msrp`
+- Remove target variable from dataframe to avoid using it as a feature